Holy card: Old master prints

-Old master prints, nearly all on religious subjects, served many of the same functions as holy cards, especially the cheaper woodcuts; the earliest dated surviving example is from 1423, probably from southern Germany, and depicts Saint Christopher, with handcolouring, it is found as part of the binding of a manuscript of the Laus Virginis (1417) which belongs to the John Rylands Library, Manchester.
+Old master prints, nearly all on religious subjects, served many of the same functions as holy cards, especially the cheaper woodcuts.
+One early example depicts Saint Christopher with hand-colouring and is estimated to originate sometime between 1435 and 1450.
+It was found as part of the binding of a manuscript of the Laus Virginis (1417), which belongs to the John Rylands Library, Manchester.

-Later engraving or etching were more commonly used.
+Later, engraving or etching were more commonly used.
 Some had elaborate borders of paper lace surrounding the images; these were called dévotes dentelles in France.

 One use of such cards is illustrated in an early 15th-century painting of the Annunciation by Robert Campin, which stages the event in a bourgeois home; above the fireplace, a print of Christopher carrying the Christ child is tacked to the wall, possibly as a more affordable alternative to a painting.

 Lithography

 The invention of chromolithography made it possible to reproduce coloured images cheaply, leading to a much broader circulation of the cards.
-An early centre of their manufacture was in the environs of the Church of St Sulpice in Paris; the lithographed images made there were done in delicate pastel colours, and proved extremely influential on later designs.
+An early centre of their manufacture was in the environs of the Church of St Sulpice in Paris; the lithographed images made there were done in delicate pastel colours, and proved extremely influential in later designs.

 Belgium and Germany also became centres of the manufacture of holy cards, as did Italy in the twentieth century.
 Catholic printing houses (such as Maison de la Bonne Presse in France and Ars Sacra in Germany) produced large numbers of cards, and often a single design was printed by different companies in different countries.

 Recent history

 The 1940 Head of Christ painting has been printed more than 500 million times, including pocket-sized cards for carrying in a wallet.
-In the World War II era, "millions of cards featuring the Head of Christ were distributed through the USO by the Salvation Army and the YMCA to members of the American armed forces stationed overseas".
+In the World War II era, "millions of cards featuring the Head of Christ were distributed through the USO by the Salvation Army and the YMCA to members of the American armed forces stationed overseas."

 During the Cold War, both Catholics and Protestants helped to popularize these cards, presenting "a united front against the menace of godless Communism".

 Annunciation by Robert Campin; a wood print is in the top right, between candle fixtures.